SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-11-Autoscaling-of-Comments-and-Ratings/README.md

     ![screenshot alt text](images/Exercise6_3_increase_quota_512.jpg).

-1. Let’s get back the application to original state, click on change quota to reduce the quota back to `256 MB`.
+1. Let’s get back the application to original state, click on change quota to **reduce the quota back to `256 MB`**.

+    Not doing say may cause issues in the upcoming steps.

-1. Click _Save_.
+2. Click _Save_.

 [Top](#Top)